Nutritional Needs For Your Child

 Parents can influence their food choices in a big way.
 Therefore it is imperative to firstly lead by example; by making healthy choices yourself and secondly by instilling the same in your child.

-- Include protein rich foods like eggs, meat, diary products, nuts , seeds, pulses
+- Include protein-rich foods like eggs, meat, dairy products, nuts, seeds, pulses

-- Include fruits by itself, or in porridges or milkshakes
+- Include fruits by themselves, or in porridges or milkshakes

 - Educate your child about healthy eating habits